reduxframework/redux-framework/README.txt

 = Translators & Non-English Speakers =
 We need your help to translate Redux into your language.
 If you have created your own language pack, or have an update of an existing one, you can post [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to the [Github Repo](https://github.com/ReduxFramework/ReduxFramework) via a pull request or you can post an issue with the attached files.
-You can download the latest [POT file](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/redux.pot), and see the latest [PO files in each language](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/).
+You can download the latest [POT file](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/redux-framework.pot), and see the latest [PO files in each language](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/).

+= Current Translations =

+Special thanks to the following people for language translations:

+* German [de_DE] @Abu-Taymiyyah
+* Bahasa Indonesia [id_ID] @riesurya

 = Get Involved =
 Redux is an ever-changing, living system.
 Want to stay up to date or